pasztorpisti/kwonly-args/README.rst

 Python 2 function signature anatomy
 -----------------------------------

-A python2 function argument list consists of the following optional parts.
+A python2 function signature consists of the following optional parts.
 Any optional parts that are present in a function signature appear in the listed order:

 1. Positional arguments

     1. Required arguments (positional arguments without default value)
     2. Default arguments (positional arguments with default value)
-    3.  **Keyword-only arguments (this is available only when you use this library)**
+    3.  **Keyword-only arguments (non-standard, emulated/provided by this library)**

 2. VarArgs (``*args``)
 3. VarKWArgs (``**kwargs``)